woytazz/wolf_and_sheep_simulation/README.md

 # wolf_and_sheeps_simulation
-Simulation in which a wolf catches sheeps.
+Simulation in which a wolf catches sheep.